societe-generale/spintest/README.md

 Functional scenario interpreter.

 Spintest is a library that facilitates the integration and functional test of APIs.
-It takes a list of URLs in parameter and a list of tasks (also called scenario) that will be executed against the specified URLs.
+It takes as parameters a list of URLs and a list of tasks (also called scenarios) that will be executed against the specified URLs.

 Each task represents an API call and provides some options in order to validate or react to the response.
-Indeed, by default the task is in success if the HTTP code returned is between `200` and `299` included, but you can specify the error code or the body you expect.
-You can also provide a list of rollback tasks (or task references) that is executed if the task fails.
+By default the task is a success if the HTTP code returned is `2XX` (200 to 299 included), but it is possible to specify the error code or the body that are expected.
+It is also possible to provide a list of rollback tasks (or task references) that are executed should the task fail.<br/>

-Also, the response of the API call can be stored in order to be used in a future task.
+The response of the API calls can be stored in order to be used in a future task.

-Finally, you can choose to run the task scenario concurrently on each URL.
+The task scenarios can also be run concurrently in each URL.

 ## Installation

-You can install the package using PIP.
+The package can be installed using PIP.

 ```
 $ pip install spintest